On rationality for $C_2$-cofinite vertex operator algebras: Applications

 is a linear combination of characters of $V$-modules.
 That is, each component of the vector $[s_{N, M}]^T\mathbf{x}$ is a linear combination of characters of $V$-modules, where $\mathbf{x}$ is the vector with a component for each isomorphism class of irreducible $U$-modules, with $N$-component $S(\mathrm{ch}_{V_i})(v,\tau_V)$ if $N\cong U_i$ for some $i\in I$ and $0$ otherwise.
 So because the $S$-matrix for $U$ is invertible, each $S(\mathrm{ch}_{V_i})$ is a linear combination of characters of $V$-modules. \end{proof}

-Now to prove that $V$ is strongly rational, it is enough to show that the category $\cC_V$ of grading-restricted generalized $V$-modules is semisimple, since we already know or have assumed that $V$ is positive-energy, self-contragredient, and $C_2$-cofinite.
+Now to prove that $V$ is strongly rational, it is enough to show that the category $\cC_V$ of grading-restricted generalized $V$-modules is semisimple, since we have already shown or assumed that $V$ is positive-energy, self-contragredient, and $C_2$-cofinite.
 In the next theorem, we will deduce semisimplicity of $\cC_V$ from rationality for $U\otimes V$, which we will prove by checking the criteria of \cite[Theorem 1.2(2)]{McR2}:

 \begin{thm} Let $A$ be a strongly rational vertex operator algebra and let $U\subseteq A$ be a vertex subalgebra which is a strongly rational vertex operator algebra for some conformal vector $\omega_U\in U\cap A_{(2)}$ such that $L(1)\omega_U=0$.
 Assume also that: \begin{itemize} \item The subalgebra $U$ and its coset $V=C_A(U)$ form a dual pair, that is, $U=C_A(V)$. \item The coset $V$ is $C_2$-cofinite. \end{itemize} Then the coset $V$ is also strongly rational. \end{thm} \begin{proof} By \cite[Theorem 1.2(2)]{McR2}, $U\otimes V$ will be strongly rational if the following hold: \begin{itemize} \item There is a $U\otimes V$-module homomorphism $\varepsilon: A\rightarrow U\otimes V$ such that $\varepsilon\circ\psi=\Id_{U\otimes V}$. \item The vertex operator algebra $U\otimes V$ is $C_2$-cofinite. \item The tensor category $\cC$ of grading-restricted generalized $U\otimes V$-modules is rigid. \item The categorical dimension $\dim_\cC A$ is non-zero. \end{itemize} We will check these conditions and then use rationality of $U\otimes V$ to prove that $V$ is also rational.